mysociety/local-intelligence-hub/README.md

     git clone git@github.com:mysociety/local-intelligence-hub.git
     cd local-intellegence-hub

+Create and edit a .env file using `.env-example` file and then update `SECRET_KEY` and `MAPIT_API_KEY`.
+You can get the latter from (https://mapit.mysociety.org/account/signup/)

 Start the Docker environment:

     docker-compose up

 (If Python complains about missing libraries, chances are the Python requirements have changed since your Docker image was last built.
 You can rebuild it with, eg: `docker-compose build web`.)

+You will then need to update the area data by running `./manage.py import_areas` on the docker web container.
+This will take some time to run.

 You can then view it at (http://localhost:8000/)